• Skip to primary navigation

 Lower Grand Canyon: Hike to Phantom Ranch, Raft to Whitmore Wash, Diamond Creek or Pearce Ferry

-Rafting adventures in the Lower Section of Grand Canyon start at the South Rim with a 7 to 9-mile hike to the Colorado at Pipe Creek (mile 89.5) or Phantom Ranch (mile 88).
+Rafting adventures down the Lower Section of Grand Canyon start at the South Rim with a 7 to 9-mile hike to the Colorado River at Pipe Creek (mile 89.5) or Phantom Ranch (mile 88).
 The hike descends 5000 feet of elevation along the Bright Angel Trail to the bottom of the river canyon.
 Journeys will end at one of three take out points depending on the trip selected: Whitmore Wash (mile 188), Diamond Creek (mile 225), or Pearce Ferry (mile 280).
 The Whitmore Wash take-out consists of a 5-minute helicopter ride to Bar 10 Ranch on the North Rim followed by a small plane flight to Las Vegas or your starting point (Page, Marble Canyon, or the South Rim).

 Lower Highlights